johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 If it's a large file it may take a while to show all the QR-Codes.
 Press `Ctrl C` if you want to stop the parade of QR-Codes.

 Run the above command again but this time use your smartphone to make a video of the QR-Code parade.
 Email the video to a friend or email it to yourself for this demonstration.
-Or if you want don't email the video at all - the point is that you can get a text file out of Private Key Vault by taking a video of QR-Codes flashed on the screen and then send it to someone with another Private Key Vault and import it without ever connecting to another device as we will soon see.
+You don't need to email the video at all for the purposes of this demonstation - the point is for you to understand that you can get a text file out of Private Key Vault by taking a video of QR-Codes flashed on the screen and that you can send it to someone with another Private Key Vault and import it without ever connecting to the Internet and with out connecting to any other devices as we will soon see.

 Now we will see how to transfer a file from one PrivateKeyVault to another using QR-Codes.
 Here is a summary of what we will be doing:

 Record a video:
 `raspivid -t 30000 -w 640 -h 480 -fps 25 -b 1200000 -p 0,0,640,480 -o pivideo.h264`

-The following line installs MP4Box:
-`sudo apt-get install -y gpac`

 Convert the video to mp4 format:
 `MP4Box -add pivideo.h264 pivideo.mp4`